Cost of LivingUpdated March 2026

 LowNational avg: $450High

 Understanding grocery costs costs in Cary requires understanding the city itself.
 The economy runs on a university-anchored economy where research parks and student spending stabilize local markets.
 Big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
-And the climate adds its own wrinkle: humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+And the climate adds its own wrinkle: humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.

 What Matters Most